 Instead, I’ve compiled this list for all of us to peruse and then purposefully select the activities that will work best for our family this month.
 After all, we want to connect with our kids and NOT connect with a “to-do” list.

 Be a kid again and join in the fun.
 I admit that I typically send Daddy for this sort of fun while I sip hot tea and take pictures, but I have taken a turn before and busted a snow tube on the ice.
-Classic mom moment for sure.
+That was a classic mom moment for sure.

 One of the great advantages of February is the early darkness.
 The house gets dark well before bedtime and the fun can begin!
 If you missed them, there are plenty of ideas involving candles on my January Family Fun list of activities.

-6. Play with Flashlights.
-If your kids don’t own flashlights, Valentines Day is a perfect excuse to grab a few.
+If your kids don’t own flashlights, Valentine’s Day is a perfect excuse to grab a few.
 When the sun goes down, play hide and seek in the dark or invent a crazy game of your own.
 If you turn off all of the lights in your house and pass out flashlights, I promise you that games will begin.